 - International Association of Culinary Professionals Member

-In addition to fixing struggling restaurants and bars, Anthony sits on the faculty of the Culinary Management Program at New York City’s award-winning Institute of Culinary Education and serves as a Chef Instructor for their Spirits and Mixology classes.
+In addition to fixing struggling restaurants and bars, Anthony serves as the Director of Beverage Studies for the Culinary Management Program at New York City’s award-winning Institute of Culinary Education.
 He is also the U.S. Brand Ambassador for Drambuie® Scotch Liqueur, the U.S. Cocktail Ambassador for Truvia® Natural Sweetener, and the Managing Editor of Chilled Magazine, one of the leading trade publications for cocktails and spirits.

 Anthony is perhaps best known as the Producer and Host of Art of the Drink TV, and its companion feature-length DVD, Art of the Drink: Bar Essentials, one of the top-selling instructional bartending DVDs online.
 Art of the Drink TV was the first cocktail web show with millions of loyal viewers worldwide and over 80 award-winning episodes available on every major web video site, as well as TivoCast OnDemand, Cablevision Public Access, and nearly 100 local television broadcast stations.
 The series is an iTunes top-twenty-five Food Podcast, was named Best Instructional Vlog by Lulu.TV, Best Instructional Podcast by The New York Times Online, and has been nominated for three Tasty Awards for beverage programming.
 Art of the Drink TV has been translated into Spanish and Chinese, making it available in the world’s three most widely-spoken languages.
 Art of the Drink TV is frequently cited by many of today’s leading bartenders as a formative influence on their careers and one of the harbingers of the craft cocktail movement.